mihirp1998/Association-Net/README.md

 ## Train Association Net

-The credit for the base script goes to ''.
+The credit for the base script goes to [Huazhong University of Science and Technology](https://github.com/bilylee/SiamFC-TensorFlow).
 Although I have made few changes in it to fit our data requirements.

 *Train the Siamese Model by the following script*
 ```bash